tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_app_service.md

 ## Implementation Pattern

+### Azure Front Door

+If you intend to publish your application to the internet, the recommended approach is to do so through the hub-managed Azure Front Door (AFD).
+Using this method, a private endpoint for inbound access is created and managed by AFD, and do you do not have to create the private endpoint yourself.

+However, when using AFD-managed private endpoints, only AFD can access your application, and all traffic must go through AFD.
+Internal/Private traffic from other resources or networks will require a private endpoint in your spoke VNet.

+For more information, see [Access Methods](../access_methods.md).

+### Private Endpoint for Internal/Private Access

 You may follow the Microsoft documentation for [using Private Endpoints with App Service](https://learn.microsoft.com/en-us/azure/app-service/networking/private-endpoint) and [VNet Integration](https://learn.microsoft.com/en-us/azure/app-service/overview-vnet-integration) as references.
 The key points for the TAMU managed network are:

 1. Create two subnets in your spoke VNet: